Thursday December 19

 Polish and edit and rewrite the middle until it’s taut and quivering with tension.
 Lose the sag and the flab, and deliver a middle that fits with the rest of your story—strong and vigorous, able to pull opening and conclusion together into a satisfying whole.

-Tags: story format Posted in: Craft & Style, Writing Tips
+Tags: Posted in: Craft & Style, Writing Tips